 An overview of the marketing discipline with emphasis on planning and the development of competitive strategies.
 Specific topics include the marketing environment, marketing research, advertising, personal selling, sales promotion, pricing, new product development, and distribution channels.
+(Fall and spring)

-326 Principles of Management (3).
+Principles of Management (3).
 Prereq: Junior level standing.

 An introduction to the foundational principles and the basic management techniques that every manager must master to succeed in today's fast-changing, competitive environment.
 Emphasis is on the planning, organizing, managing, and controlling functions.
+(Fall and spring)